Hope41/hope41.github.io/README.md

 # Coffee
-Coffee is a base of JavaScript experiments and games.
+Coffee.greyhope.uk is a base of JavaScript experiments and games.
 Contact me at [coffee@greyhope.uk](mailto:coffee@greyhope.uk).